idanavr/json-component-react/README.md

 ### Implementation
 In case you have your own components you want to use, you have to add the prop `components` to Json-Component.

-You components will inherit 2 props:
+Your components will inherit the following props:
 - config - all of the configuration you set in your json for this component, so you can make your component as dynamic as possible.
-- onChange - this will enable the onChange method mentioned above, to update the Json-Component State.
+- onChange(e) - this will enable the onChange method mentioned above in field's props, with function to update the Json-Component state.
+- onClick() - this will enable the onClick method mentioned above in field's props, with function to update the Json-Component state.

 ``` jsx
 const components = {